 An entrance ticket cost €10 for adults, with concessions, at the time of writing.
-Check the website for up-to-date details on prices and opening hours, though.
+Check locally for any changes to prices and opening hours.

 The villa is a short 5-6 min walk from the Unter St. Veit subway station on the U4 line.
 Tram line 10 and bus line 54b also run nearby (get off at the Verbindungsbahn stop and it’s a 2-3 min walk).